How to Generate Checksum-Valid Test IBANs in Code (Python, JS, PHP)

-At some point, most developers working on payments hit the same wall: they need valid IBANs for tests, and there is no good way to type them by hand.
-Copy-pasting the same handful of examples leads to brittle suites, and using a real IBAN is a compliance problem waiting to happen.
-The clean solution is to generate them programmatically — structurally correct, checksum-valid, and as many as you need.
+At some point, most developers working on payments hit the same wall: they need checksum-valid IBAN-shaped values for tests, and there is no good way to type them by hand.
+Copy-pasting the same handful of examples leads to brittle suites, and using customer account data creates unnecessary privacy and operational risk.
+A safer approach is to generate synthetic values programmatically and keep them isolated from live payment systems.

 This guide walks through exactly how to do that in Python, JavaScript, and PHP.
 By the end you will have a small, dependency-light function you can drop into a factory, a seed script, or a fixtures module.
 If you just need a handful of numbers right now without writing code, the Random IBAN generator produces them instantly and exports to CSV, JSON, or TXT.